-20.2.
+21.2.
 When compassionate leave may be available

-You may take a paid compassionate leave of up to 2 days if:
+You may take a paid bereavement leave of up to 3 days if:

-- (a) A member of your immediate family or household dies, or contracts or develops a life-threatening illness or injury; - (b) A baby in you immediate family or household is stillborn; - (c) You have a miscarriage; or - (d) Your current spouse or de facto partner has a miscarriage. - (e) Your immediate family includes your current or former spouse, your current or former de facto partner, child, parent, grandparent, grandchild, sibling.
+(a) A member of your immediate family or household dies, or contracts or develops a life-threatening illness or injury;

+- (b) A baby in your immediate family or household is stillborn; - (c) You have a miscarriage; or - (d) Your current spouse or de facto partner has a miscarriage. - (e) Your immediate family includes your current or former spouse, your current or former de facto partner, child, parent, grandparent, grandchild, sibling.
 Immediate family also includes the immediate family of your current or former spouse or de facto partner, step-relations (such as step-parent or step-child), and adoptive relations.

-We may consider requests for compassionate leave due to other traumatic events or difficult personal circumstances on a case by case basis.
+We may consider requests for bereavement leave due to other traumatic events or difficult personal circumstances on a case by case basis.

-The compassionate leave can be taken as a single continuous 2-day period or 2 separate periods of 1 day each, or any separate periods the employee and the employer agree.
+The bereavement leave can be taken as a single continuous 3-day period or 3 separate periods of 1 day each, or any separate periods the employee and the employer agree.

-We may grant further unpaid compassionate leave in this situation at our discretion.
+We may grant further unpaid bereavement leave in this situation at our discretion.

-If you are still unable to return to work following compassionate leave you should contact your line manager.
-We may, at our discretion, grant you unpaid compassionate leave in those circumstances.
+If you are still unable to return to work following bereavement leave you should contact your line manager.
+We may, at our discretion, grant you unpaid bereavement leave in those circumstances.
 Alternatively, you may be able to take a period of annual leave, subject to your manager's approval.

-20.3.
-Requesting compassionate leave
+21.3.
+Requesting bereavement leave

-We recognise that it may not always be possible to request compassionate leave in advance.
+We recognise that it may not always be possible to request bereavement leave in advance.
 However, where it is possible, you should make a request to your line manager.
 You should tell them the reasons for your request and the number of days leave you would like to take.